Association for the Reform of Latin Teaching

 The Association for the Reform of Latin Teaching (ARLT) was founded in the United Kingdom in 1913 by the distinguished Classical scholar W. H. D. Rouse.
 It is now known as the Association for Latin Teaching.

+History

+Origins

 It arose from Summer Schools which Rouse organised in order to train Latin teachers in the Direct Method of language teaching, which entailed using the language in everyday situations rather than merely learning grammar and syntax by rote.
 Summer Schools remain the chief activity of this organisation.
 A journal entitled Latin Teaching reported on the Summer Schools and included articles on practical teaching of Latin.
 Contributors included Dorothy L. Sayers.

+After WWII

 After the Second World War three developments deeply affected the ARLT: